nhsconnect/prm-practice-migration/guide/index.md

 This guide will continue to be updated, as the GP IT Futures framework develops and matures.
 <!-- [UPLIFT] Added disclaimer to mention that the guide is not exhaustive in terms of reflecting all changes in the GP IT F framework -->

-Performing a migration inevitably involves access to - and processing of - significant amounts of sensitive personal information.
-It's crucial, therefore, that all parties involved are compliant with the following laws, policies, standards and guidelines in respect to Information Governance:
+<p>Performing a migration inevitably involves access to - and processing of - significant amounts of sensitive personal information.
+It's crucial, therefore, that all parties involved are compliant with the following laws, policies, standards and guidelines in respect to Information Governance:</p>

 >* [Access to Medical Reports Act (1988)](http://www.legislation.gov.uk/ukpga/1988/28/contents)
 >* [Access to Health Records Act (1990)](http://www.legislation.gov.uk/ukpga/1990/23)